lukaszwelnicki/gas-turbine-monitoring/README.md

 If the database fill process is running, data should be streamed from MongoDB thanks to tailable cursors and Server-Sent Events

+# Tests execution
+Testcontainers framework was used to provide mongoDB Docker container for the purpose of integration testing.

+# Continuous Integration
+CI has been established using CircleCI.
+Creating an Docker image out of the Springboot app and pushing it to Docker-Hub has been integrated into CI cycle.

 # Technologies used

 - Spring Boot 2.0